You are viewing a story from harrypotterfanfiction.com

 He had the good sense to look truly concerned as she felt her world start to slip.
 Her mouth opened, but she couldn’t find words to put with her thoughts.
-Severus made a sudden movement, as if to put his hand over hers, but thought better of it and put his hands back in his lap.
+Severus made to put his hand over hers, but thought better of it and leaned back on the couch.

 “Dumbledore left for the States as soon as I told him last night.
 He’s going to find her before they do, and perform the Fidelius charm.
-We’re going to keep her safe, Gwen.
+We’re going to keep her safe, Miss Bradley.
 We’re going to try as hard as we damn well can,” he finished in a whisper.

 All Gwen could think about was how long it took her to write back to her mother.
 How she still hadn’t sent off the letter.
 How she had neglected her, and how the letter sitting floors above on Gwen’s desk might never be opened.
 Gwen cleared her throat.

 “So—so what about you?
 I mean, don’t they know you lied about my name?
 What will they do?” she breathed.

 Severus’ eyebrows pulled together in confusion.